 To comply with the new regulations, you will need to:

 The new laws apply to swimming pools and spas that can hold more than 300mm (30cm) of water.
 To find out what’s classified as a pool or spa, see the Victorian Building Authority website.

-For pools or spas under construction and not completed, being constructed after 1 June 2020, or relocatable – the registration deadline varies and can be found on the VBA website.
+For pools or spas under construction and not completed, being constructed after 1 November 2020, or relocatable – the registration deadline varies and can be found on the Victorian Building Authority website.